msadoq/project-js/GPCCHS_D_SVR/src/server/src/impl/js/server/ARCHITECTURE.md

 **onConnectedDataClose**:
 * if was the only window listening, unstore as listened data, ask to dc for unsubscription

-**onViewOpen**:
-* create and register a new view instance **onViewClose**:
-* destroy and unregister view instance **onViewUpdate**:
-* store new size/zoom on view instance, compute if view need new interval, look for cache, request datastore if needed

 **onDcServerMessage**:
 * unprotobuferized DcServerMessage and pass message to one of following controller **onDcResponse**: